pypeit/PypeIt/doc/mosfire_howto.rst

     ginga Masters/MasterArc_A_1_DET01.fits

+.. image:: figures/mosfire_arc_image.png
+   :scale: 40%

 where we can see several OH lines oriented approximately horizontally.

-.. image:: figures/mosfire_arc_image.png

 See :doc:`master_arc` for further details.